“I’m writing my will,” I announced.

 “Why not the black ones?” came the riposte.
 “They’re the ones being shot left, right and centre.
 It’s not the white ones being killed, is it?”

 “And what if the females don’t want to breed?
-Don’t they have a say in it or is it all up to the males?”
+Don’t they have a say in it?
+Why is it up to the males?”
 Alison queried.

-It would be easier to leave it to unicorns.
+It would be easier to leave it all to the unicorns.